moniker0/fraud-data-analysis/README.md

 **Historical Fraud Rate: **
 The blue solid line shows relatively consistent fraud rates over the historical period (October-December 2023), around 9-10%.
 This indicates that fraud rates did not vary significantly in recent months.

-**Effect of the Strategy:**
+  **- Effect of the Strategy:**
 The green dashed line trends downward over time, showing a decreasing fraud rate if the fraud prevention strategy were applied retroactively.
 This highlights that the strategy could significantly reduce the fraud rate, with improvements accumulating over time.

-**January 2024 Projections:**
+  **- January 2024 Projections:**

-  **Without Strategy:**
+  **- Without Strategy:**
       The blue point shows the projected fraud rate for January 2024 is around 5.28%, indicating some reduction (possibly due to seasonal or natural trends).

-  **With Strategy:**
+  **- With Strategy:**
       The green point shows the projected fraud rate drops further to around 0.29% if the strategy is applied.